ifashec123/capital-bikeshare-analysis/README.md

 Exploring these elements can help enhance the efficiency and reach of similar systems globally.

-More information can be found at the [capital bikeshare website](https://capitalbikeshare.com) and [Capital Bikeshare System Data](https://capitalbikeshare.com/system-data.)
+More information can be found at the [capital bikeshare website](https://capitalbikeshare.com)

 # Data

-The raw data used for this project is from Capital Bikeshare, a public bicycle-sharing program in Washington, D.C., and its surrounding areas.
-The dataset consists of historical ride data that captures various aspects of the bike trips taken by users of the system.
+The raw data used for this project is from [Capital Bikeshare public Systems-Data](https://capitalbikeshare.com/system-data.) bicycle-sharing program .
+The dataset consists of historical ride data that captures various aspects of the bike trips taken by users of the system in Washington, D.C., and its surrounding areas.
 The information provided is anonymized and made publicly available by Capital Bikeshare.